jamesdbloom/grunt-debian-package/README.md

 ### Overview
 In your project's Gruntfile, add a section named `debian_package` to the data object passed into `grunt.initConfig()`.

+Typically the options section would not need to be provided as these values are read from the **package.json** file for the project.
+In this example, however, custom options are used to override the default values.
+For more details on the default values see below.

 ```js
 grunt.initConfig({
   debian_package: {